-AP ART III 32400 Credit: 1
+AP ART III DRAWING

-This course is designed for the student that desires to complete an AP portfolio for college credit.
-These students will be required to perform at a college level.
+Prerequisite: Art II

+Credit: 1

+AP Art III follows the recommendations of the College Board Advanced Placement Program for AP Drawing.
+Students will develop their skills in drawing as they experiment with different materials and processes.
+In addition, students will create artwork that reflects their own ideas and skills.
 A rigorous schedule and calendar will be designed for each individual student.
 Students in this course must have an advanced understanding of the elements and principles of art and design.
 A sketchbook is required for this course.
-Participation in art competitions is strongly recommended.
+Students will submit a portfolio of artwork to College Board in the spring semester for evaluation on a 5 point scale.

-ART IV 31900 Credit: 1
+ART IV 31900 Prerequisite: Art III Credit: 1